justinkoh/CircuitSimulator/README.md

 ### Write the output
 The results of the simulation are reported by creating a file describing the voltage at each node and the current through each component at every instant in the simulation.
-Write the output in CSV format where the columns are the nodes and components and the rows are the instances in time.
-Use the MATLAB script provided on blackboard to plot the results.
+The output is written in CSV format where the columns are the nodes and components and the rows are the instances in time.
+We used GNUplot to plot out the results

 ### Add support for non-linear components (advanced)
 When the circuit contains non-linear components, like diodes, there is no analytic solution.
 Instead